ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 # Using Google Sheets to Analyze Data

-Use all of the tools we have discussed in this lab to analyze the motion of an inch worm.
+Use all of the tools we have discussed in this lab to analyze the motion of an inchworm.

 :::::::::Exercise